Jeffrey Epstein feared cellmate, a muscle-bound ex-cop charged in murder who was moved before financier's death: report

 Barket suggested the allegations about his client may have been leaked by someone “trying to embarrass Epstein and cast some shade on Nick.”

+“You’ve got a guy who is a millionaire who is now living among rats and mold and wants to go home,” the source said.
+“This is a disgusting place and the people there, they treat you disgusting.
+Who wouldn’t be suicidal in that kind of place?
+You have a silver spoon in your mouth and then you’re put in a cesspool.”

+Barket didn't dispute what Tartaglione allegedly claimed.
+He did tell the Daily News his client and Epstein "became more than cordial," and even went so far as to say the two "became friends."

-But regardless of the reason, Epstein indeed might have been trying to get away from Tartaglione, E.O.
+But regardless, Epstein indeed might have been trying to get away from Tartaglione, E.O.
 Young, the national president of the Council of Prison Locals C-33, told the Post.

 Tartaglione is awaiting trial after investigators said he was involved in the kidnapping and killing of four men in 2016.
 In February 2018, while being held at MCC, Tartaglione himself was assaulted, the Journal News reported.